BrodyGaudel/Event-Driven-Micro-Services-Architectures-with-CQRS-and-Event-Sourcing-AXON-and-Spring-Cloud/README.md

 ->From the events we can create several projections with different data models

-CQRS Command Query Responsability Segregation
+CQRS COMMAND QUERY RESPONSABILITY SEGREGATION

 It is a pattern which consists in separating the reading part from the writing part of an application.